-Along California’s Central Coast, the nonprofit People’s Self-Help Housing (PSHH) helps farmworkers, low-income families, seniors, veterans and other residents find a home, be it an affordable rental or a house to own.
-But the organization’s mission goes far beyond buildings, extending to an array of programs designed to improve the lives of the people who live in those homes.
+Along California’s Central Coast, the nonprofit People’s Self-Help Housing (PSHH) began as a way to help farmworkers, low-income families, seniors, veterans and other residents find a home, be it an affordable rental or a house to own.
+But the organization’s mission now extends to an array of programs designed to improve the lives of the people who live in those homes.

-With support from Bank of America, CELEBRE assists students with everything from selecting a college and filling out applications to enrolling and financing the cost.
+CELEBRE assists students with everything from selecting a college and filling out applications to enrolling and financing the cost.
 The students, most of whom will be first-generation college grads, are assigned mentors to guide them along the way.
 During college, support continues with teleconferences throughout the academic year and in-person check-ins during academic breaks.
 Parents are also part the process so that they can understand what’s ahead on the educational journey — and help prepare their daughters for a bright future.
-Support for this program is part of Bank of America’s $1.25 billion, five-year commitment to advance racial equality and economic opportunity.
+Support for this program is part of Bank of America’s $1.25 billion, five-year commitment to advance equality and economic opportunity.